craigmaslowski/cupboard/Readme.md

 # Command Line Options

 * -s, -source : The location of the templates folder.
-This is a required parameter.
+This is a **required parameter**.
 * -d, -destination : Final destination of the compiled template file.
+This is a **required parameter**.
 * -e, -extension : File extension used for templates.
 Default: html
 * -v, -variable : Name of JavaScript variable that stores the template hash.
 Default: templates
 * -c, -compile : Wrap contents of template files with call to _.template().
 Default: false